 - Will my federally registered trademark protect me in disputes outside the U.S.?

-Common Misunderstandings about Filing Trademarks for Milwaukee Businesses
+Common Misunderstandings about Filing Marks for Milwaukee Businesses

 - I registered my trademark with the State of Wisconsin, so there’s no need for a federal registration.